Nexis-Network/codebox/libs/remix-ws-templates/src/templates/rln/README.md

 ## What's RLN?

- Welcome to the Remix Circom ZKP RLN Workspace.
+ Welcome to the CodeBox Circom ZKP RLN Workspace.

 RLN is a zero-knowledge gadget that enables spam prevention in anonymous environments.
 To learn more on RLN and how it works - check out [documentation](https://rate-limiting-nullifier.github.io/rln-docs/).